101arrowz/FileConvert/README.md

 PRE-REQUISITES

-Install XCode Command Line Tools (CLT) by running the command `xcode-select —install` in the Terminal.
+Install XCode Command Line Tools (CLT) by running the command `xcode-select —-install` in the Terminal.
 Simply running the .app installer should install all other necessary components.